 Approximately 6 exams will be given during the semester.
-They will either be in-class multiple choice/essays, or take home projects.
+They will either be in-class short answer/essays, or take home projects.
 Test day for the Social Studies department is Friday.

 Homework is a prerequisite to a successful mastery of the course of study.
 It will be assigned daily and generally will be collected the following day.
 Homework will be graded on a 3 point system with 3=100, 2=85, 1=65, 0=NC.
 At the end of each marking period all of your homework grades will be averaged together and this score will make-up 20% of your total grade.
 Uncompleted and incompleted homeworks will be average into your homework grade as zeros.